-Treat each evaluation as an individual process as your educators are all different.
+Treat each preschool teacher evaluation as an individual process as your educators are all different.
 You can have some on your team who are hyper-organized planning masters, and others that are more comfortable changing gears and going with the flow in the classroom!
 Leveraging all the unique strengths on your team is more effective than complying to a cookie-cutter formula.

 It is important to understand that communication is a two-way street.
 Invite your staff to think about their performance as well!
 What were they proud of achieving?
 What could have gone better?
 Why?
 These are all questions that invite self-reflection and will give you insight on how to support them as a leader.

 Also, have each educator consider their professional vision and direction – where do they want to be in a year from now?
 Two?
 Five?
 Even if they don’t have a detailed answer (or an answer at all!), that’s totally fine.
 Starting that conversation and encouraging a bigger picture outlook is food for thought and might inspire someone to think about their career a little more deeply just by asking.

 For example, you might have an amazing lead educator in your preschool room who creates beautiful portfolios for the families they work with.
 They might be an Instagram guru which could be a great asset to improve your center’s presence on social media.
 The point is, you can get creative in creating opportunities for your staff outside their core role that is a value-add for both your business and your team.